apache/infrastructure-website/content/pages/how-to-mirror.md

 <h2 id="requirements">Requirements<a class="headerlink" href="#requirements" title="Permanent link">&para;</a></h2>

-We have a few requirements for those wishing to run a mirror:
+We have a few requirements for mirror sites:

   - We select https mirrors as "preferred" mirrors.
 We do add ftp mirrors to our list, but we no longer accept http mirrors.
   - At least 150 GB of available disk space.
 The current distribution directory is around 110 GB, but we wish to leave room for considerable expansion.